FRANCK BOCCACCINI

 Our method:

-Qualification tests: we rigorously test all the tools, oils and parameters on the best machines of the moment to produce a part and a chosen material.
-We qualify the equipment that has achieved the best performance in terms of quality, life and speed for continuous machining 24 hours a day.
+Qualitative tests: we rigorously test all tools, oils, parameters on the best machines of the moment to produce a chosen part and material.
+We qualify the materials that have reached the best performances in quality, life and speed for continuous machining 24H/24H.

 MEDIA ARTICLES